toolbar

 Image compression

-For photographic image, JPG is the best one I have ever seen.
-A 28MB file can be compressed to around 1.5-2.5MB without noticeable loss when viewing at 1x on monitor.
+For photographic image, JPG is good for most applications.
+A 28MB file can be compressed to around 1.5-2.5MB without noticeable loss when viewing at 100% on monitor.
 This is our recommended file type when sending through Internet.
-If you are sending MO or Zip disk, you may save the file in TIF or BMP format.
-Please don't send GIF image as it contain only 256 colors.
+If you are sending CD, you may save the file in TIF or BMP format.

 Output Resolution

 We employed a high quality variable resolution film recorder with 36 bit colors, files can be output at up to 8K lines resolution.
-For bitmap files, we will output at your file's original pixel size, a picture of width 1000-1500 pixels can provide quite good result.
-For vector graphics, such as CorelDRAW! and PowerPoint, we will output them at 8K.
+For bitmap files, we will output at your file's original pixel size, a picture of 2000 pixels wide can provide quite good result.

 Sending files